hamishwp/ODDRIN/README.md

   `Hazard_Data/GEM-GSHM_PGA-475y-rock_v2023/`.

 - **High-resolution population count dataset**
-  Does not currently seem available online.
-If not downloaded, code uses coords2country() in its place (and results should be similar), but download instructions are as follows if it does become available again:
+  Note that the CIESIN data does not currently seem to be available online.
+This dataset is not necessary as, if not downloaded, coords2country() is instead used to label the country of each grid cell.
+If the data does become available again, the download instructions are as follows:

   Download the [GPWv4 population count dataset](https://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-count-adjusted-to-2015-unwpp-country-totals-rev11/data-download) from [CIESIN](https://doi.org/10.7927/H4F47M65).
 Use the *Single Year* option and choose the **ASCII format at 30 arc-second resolution**.
 You will need to download files **year by year** (e.g., 2000, 2005, 2010, 2015), ensuring that each year has its own folder (e.g., `Demography_Data/Population/gpw-v4-population-count-2015/`).
 For the model, only the 2015 dataset is required, particularly the file named:
   `gpw_v4_population_count_adjusted_to_2015_unwpp_country_totals_rev11_2015_30_sec_1.asc`
   Make sure this file exists at: